Directors & Administrators

 Karen Dearborn , MFA (Executive Director) is the founding Director of Dance for Muhlenberg College.
 A choreographer, dancer and scholar, she has created more than 70 works in concert dance, theatre, and musical theatre, including national tours of the Tony Award-winning National Theatre of the Deaf and several Equity theatres.
 As a dancer, she performed professionally for 12 years in concert dance and musical theatre productions.
 Her research interests include performance studies, disability studies, and dance pedagogy, and her writing has been published in the Journal of Dance Education and in Performing Magic on the Western Stage (Palgrave Studies in Theatre and Performance History).
 She has presented at numerous conferences including National Dance Educators Organization, Congress on Research in Dance, and the National Dance Association.
 She has served on the executive committee of the American College Dance Festival Association board since 2002.

 Lisa Bottitta-Busfield, Ed.M.
-(Educational Director and Administrative Manager) is a 2002 graduate of Muhlenberg’s Theatre & Dance Department, where she received her Bachelor of Arts in dance.
+(Educational Director) is a 2002 graduate of Muhlenberg’s Theatre & Dance Department, where she received her Bachelor of Arts in dance.
 She has master’s degree in dance education from Temple University.
 While in college, she participated annually in the American College Dance Festival (ACDFA) and made her film debut as a dancer in the independent film A.K.A.
 Ms. Bottitta-Busfield has studied with such distinguished dance educators as Karen Dearborn, Luke Kahlich, Clare Byrne, Rebecca Lazier, Ann Vachon, and Brad Parquette.
 She is a Part-Time Lecturer in Muhlenberg’s Dance Program, and has also served as a faculty member for the University of Saint Francis, in Fort Wayne, Ind.; the Indiana University–Purdue University, Fort Wayne; and Huntington University.
 Ms. Bottitta-Busfield also choreographed and taught modern technique for the New American Youth Ballet Conservatory, and taught dance technique for The Fort Wayne School of Dance.
 She has performed as a modern dancer for Dance Arts Theater company in Fort Wayne, and has been a member of the National Dance Education Organization (NDEO) since 2003.
 Ms. Bottitta-Busfield is also Youth Education Director for MCDC.

 Tara Repsher, BFA (Youth Program and Performance Company Director) holds a BFA in dance performance and education from Towson University.
 She received her early training from Patricia Bartholomew at Stage Door Studio.
 Her teaching experience covers many genres of dance, including ballet, modern, jazz, pointe, lyrical, musical theatre, and tap.
 While performing with the Towson University Dance Company she was asked to perform in a restaging of Martha Graham’s “Panorama.”
 Tara recently served as company director and dance teacher at Meade Senior High School in Maryland for five years.
 Her choreography has been seen at the Maryland High School Dance Festivals, Northampton Community College, and Walt Disney World.
 Tara is an adjunct faculty member in Muhlenberg College’s Department of Theatre and Dance.